Brunette Bombshell Niece Waidhofer Shows Off Hourglass Figure In White Leather Lingerie

 “Those curves are real,” replied another fan.

 “Omg Niece.
-You are so divine,” a third one chimed in, trailing the words with a red heart emoji.
+You are so divine,” a third person chimed in, trailing the words with a red heart emoji.

 “You’re still are the most beautiful woman I’ve ever seen,” another one added.

 As those who follow Waidhofer will surely know, she is always teasing her fans with rather raunchy photos and videos.
-As The Inquisitr has previously written, the model recently took to her Instagram to post a flirty new video that captured her just a nothing and nothing else.
+As The Inquisitr has previously written, she recently took to her Instagram to post a flirty new video that captured her wearing only a towel.
 She placed the camera in front of her and sucked on the tip of her thumb.
-Then, she leaned forward to blow her audience a kiss and smiled sweetly at the end.
+She then leaned forward to blow her audience a kiss, smiling sweetly at the end.